How to Rent Your Property

 If my certificate says ten years, do I still need to renew every five years?

-Smoke Alarms and Carbon Monoxide Detectors: Landlord Legal Requirements
+Smoke Alarms and Carbon monoxide (CO) alarms.

 It is a legal requirement for all rental properties in England to adhere to the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022.
-All landlords should fully understand these regulations, and you (or your agent) should ensure alarms are in place.
+All landlords should fully understand these regulations and you (or your agent) should ensure alarms are in place.
 Any landlord found to be in breach could be fined up to £5,000.

 Since 2015, it has been a legal requirement for at least one smoke alarm to be installed on each storey of the property where a room is used as living accommodation.